Philosophy 103 - World Religions - Fall 2018

 YOU WILL do significant reading, but not from a paper textbook.

-Streaming Videos that you will be required to watch:
+Streaming Videos and Audio that you will be required to study:

-1. We will use on-line readings, web resources, streaming videos, and pod-casts to study religion's impact on humankind's socio-political, historical, economic, and spiritual quest.
+1. We will use textbook readings, web resources, podcasts and streaming videos to study religion's impact on humankind's socio-political, historical, economic, and spiritual quest.

 2. Understand how religions are formed and respond to change.